hawkeye64/quasar-extras-svg-icons/README.md

 - `clarity-icons` does not include the `alerted` or `badged` icons as they don't make sense when being used in this context.

+- `openmoji`: we are excluding the `black` svg icons for a number of reasons.
+The main one is that they are stripped down versions of the color icons, but while those ones have approximately 5 icons representing skin color, the black icons are not filled in and look the same.
+This adds unnecessary bulk to our distribution.

 ## Missing Icon Packages?
 We have tried to include some of the most popular and current SVG icon packages available.
 If you find a package you think should be here, do add a **feature request** in the issues section.